Double Third Festival: China

-It is said that the origin of this festival comes from the Dinner Party at the Qushui River during the Zhou Dynasty (about 1100-221 BC).
+It is said that the origin of this festival comes from the Dinner Party at the Qushui River during the Zhou Dynasty (about 1100–221 BC).
 Others say its origins come from the ceremonial custom of getting rid of evils by bathing in the river.
 On this day, people would hold a sacrificing ceremony on a riverside to honor their ancestors, and then take a bath in the river with herbs to cleanse their bodies of filth.
 Following that, young men and women would then go for a spring outing in which many of these scenes were described in Shi Jing (The Book of Songs).

-The Shangsi Festival activities have changed with through the different dynasties.
+The Shangsi Festival activities have changed over the course of subsequent dynasties.
 The entertainment feast and praying for descendants along the riverside were added in the Han Dynasty (206 BC-220 AD).
-It was after the Wei and Jin dynasties (220-420 AD) that the festival developed into the Double-Third (Shangsi) Festival that is fixed on the third day of the third lunar month.
+It was after the Wei and Jin dynasties (220–420 AD) that the festival developed into the Double-Third (Shangsi) Festival that is fixed on the third day of the third lunar month.

 In modern times, to observe this festival, people would go for an outing by the water, have picnics, and pluck orchids.
 It is also a day for invoking cleansing rituals to prevent disease and get rid of bad luck.
 The day is also traditionally considered to be a possible birthday of the Yellow Emperor.

 The ancient traditions of Shangsi are mostly celebrated by several communities spread out among the provinces today, such as the ancient village of Xinye which holds elaborate ancestor worship ceremonies on this day.

 The great calligrapher Wang Xizhi mentions this festival in his famous work Preface to the Orchid Pavilion Poems, written in regard to the Orchid Pavilion Gathering during the Six Dynasties era.

+In Zhuang Culture, the festival has higher prominence and is celebrated with songs and dance performances as well as a variety of games and foods.